 Unemployment benefits in New Jersey may be forfeited if a claimant fails to inform the Department of Labor and Workforce Development that he or she is working full-time.
 Giving incorrect employment information to continue receiving benefits is considered insurance fraud and may be grounds for automatic disqualification from receiving in the future.

-Unemployment Insurance Eligibility in NJ for Part-Time Employment
+Learn About Unemployment Insurance in NJ and Part-Time Employment

 Partial or full unemployment benefits in NJ may be obtained if an applicant is working part-time because his or her employer reduced work hours for lack of work.
 In this case, the applicant must be working 80 percent or less than his or her normal hours.